1 Yr (Add-On)

 - English language proficiency certificates (e.g. IELTS of 6.0 or equivalent) if applicable.
 Please see http://ichas.ie/prospective-students/international-applicants/

 If you are under 23 years of age and applying for the full-time programme you have to apply through the CAO website on www.cao.ie.
-Normally this requires applicants to have successfully completed the Leaving Certificate programme and to have obtained a minimum of 250 points.
-A minimum grade of D1 in English is stipulated.
+Normally this requires applicants to have successfully completed the Leaving Certificate programme and to 2 H5 & 4o6/H7 .
+There is a requirement to have O6/H7 in 1 lang & 06/H7 in Maths.

 Graduates of the B.A(Hons) in Counselling and Psychotherapy can be found working in organisations areas such as private and public residential and non-residential youth and adult centres, schools, colleges, hospitals and of course, in private practice.